libreswitch/ops/docs/ansible_user_guide.md

 ```

-For more information about the Ansible.cfg file, refer to:
+For more information about the ansible.cfg file, refer to:

 http://docs.ansible.com/ansible/intro_configuration.html

-#### Declaring an inventory/hosts file
+#### Declaring an inventory file

 Managing the list of servers or hosts that need to be automated is done by creating an inventory file.
-The inventory file is by default present in the /etc/ansible/hosts directory.
+The inventory file is by default present as ``/etc/ansible/hosts``.
 The location of the inventory file can be changed by providing a specific location in the ansible.cfg file.
-Similar to the configuration file, the inventory file can also be created in the current directory or the home directory to overwrite the default file under /etc/ansible/hosts.
+Similar to the configuration file, the inventory file can also be created in the current directory or the home directory to overwrite the default file under ``/etc/ansible``.

 For more information about managing the inventory and options associated with the inventory, refer to: